librarianjs/librarian/README.md

 Should trigger the callback with:

 1. `new Error( 'reason' )`, or `null` if there was no error.
-2. a Buffer or ReadableStream of the file.
+2. a Buffer or ReadableStream of the file, or false when there is no file.

 #### `put( name, file, callback )`